 Still, it was a thought-provoking idea that got swept into popular culture.
 Writers such as Neil Gaiman in American Gods, and Terry Pratchett in Lords and Ladies, and John Green and David Levithan in Will Grayson, Will Grayson, made reference to the experiment.
 Numerous references can also be found in film (Repo Men to A Serious Man) and video games (Rock Band to BioShock 2).

 Schrödinger’s Cat is a recurring theme in a very popular TV show, The Big Bang Theory.
-Character Sheldon initially uses it to explain to Penny that until she trys out a relationship with Leonard there is no way to know whether it will be good or bad (alive or dead).
+Character Sheldon initially uses it to explain to Penny that until she tries out a relationship with Leonard there is no way to know whether it will be good or bad (alive or dead).
 When Penny and Leonard finally kiss on their date she concludes, “The cat’s alive!”

 I don’t know about your household, but the cats in our boxes are most definitely alive: playful, silly, and as outrageous as always.
 Oh, and completely unconcerned with quantum physics, just the way they should be.